 Renew your eTA by submitting a new application

-Other causes that can make the validity of your eTA expire
+Other reasons that can make the validity of your eTA expire

-yone wishing to travel to Canada with an eTA must meet a number of requirements.
+If you wish to travel to Canada with an eTA, you must meet a number of requirements.
 An important requirement is that you do not pose a risk to safety.
 Is there anything that makes the immigration service think you might pose a risk to safety?
 If so, the validity of the eTA can be revoked immediately.
-Even if you have already received proof of granting.
+Even if you have already received proof of approval.
 The same applies if it appears that you have not complied with an immigration or visa related law in any country.

-Do you yourself discover an error you made in the eTA form?
+Did you find an error you made in the eTA form?
 Then you must apply for a new eTA Canada.
 If that application is approved, it will immediately overwrite your old eTA and the problem will be solved.
 Is the new application rejected or not processed at all, for example because you do not meet the requirements?
 Then you can try to apply for a Canada visa.